January 11, 2023: New SO2R Controller Design

 - This is a side benefit of operating Basic+Freq Link Mode.
 Just setup this mode and tune both radios using either Mini or either Radio.
 You’ll be able to see the spectrum your QRP or older radio is operating in on your digital radio.

 - You can work stations using your QRP rig and instantly switch to the QRO rig if the band conditions change.

 - You have an HF rig and a VHF rig and just want to monitor them both and be able to switch between them using the same mic and headphone setup.

 - This is a good example of using the Basic Link Mode.
 Just set both radios up and tune them individually.
-Your key, mics, and function keys follow the selected radio.
+Your key and mics follow the selected radio.
 Your VHF radio doesn’t even need to be CAT controlled.

 - You want to be able to control your radio from somewhere else in the house, or in the world.

 - It seems like everyone wants to do this now days, so why not?

 - Enable Link Mode Remote on Mini-A and it now becomes a remote controller for Mini-B and its radio.
 You can now take Mini-A anywhere in the Internet and connect it to Mini-B and your radio.